 Transgenic mice are developed by injecting DNA into the oocytes or 1-2 celled embryos taken from female mice.
 After injecting the DNA, the embryo is implanted into the uterus of receptive females.

 The transgenic animals are created because of the benefits they provide to the man.
 Let us discuss a few of them here.

 In transgenic animals, a foreign gene is introduced due to which the growth factor is altered.
 Hence, these animals facilitate the study of gene regulation and their effect on the everyday functions of the body.

 Transgenic animals are specially designed to study the role of genes in the development of certain diseases.
 Moreover, in order to devise a cure for these diseases, the transgenic animals are used as model organisms.
 These transgenic models are used in research for the development of medicines.
 For example, we have transgenic models for diseases such as Alzheimer’s and cancer.

 A number of biological products such as medicines and nutritional supplements are obtained from transgenic animals.
 Research for the manufacture of medicines to treat diseases such as phenylketonuria (PKU) and hereditary emphysema is going on.
-The first transgenic cow, Rosie, in 1997, produced milk which was rich in human protein (2.4 grams per litre).
+The first transgenic cow, Rosie (1997), produced milk containing human protein (2.4 grams per litre).
 This milk contains the human gene alpha-lactalbumin and could be given to babies as an alternative to natural cow milk.

 Transgenic animals are used as model organisms for testing the safety of vaccines before they are injected into humans.
 This was conventionally done on monkeys.